You can add multiple demand charges to your tariff. Click on the Add Rate button on the right corner under the Demand tab.

 2: Choose the units of the demand rate.
 The choices are: kW, kVA, and kVAR.

 3. Select the interval over which the utility calculates the peak demand.
 The options are 15-, 30- or 60-minute peak demand intervals.

 Note: If you are using a higher resolution load (for example, 15 minute interval data), but have kept the peak demand interval to 60 minutes, HOMER will average the load over 60 minutes to determine the peak.
 If you select a peak demand interval to be sub-hourly, use load data which has the same time-step length.

-c: The default demand rate is a monthly demand rate.
+The default demand rate is a monthly demand rate.
 This means that a new peak demand is calculated every month, and that is the amount for which the customer gets charged.
-If this demand rate considers a ratchet peak, then select the box named "Has Ratchet?"
+If this demand rate considers a ratchet peak, then go to the Ratchet tab.